JasperBusschers/FunctionStudio/README.md

 - The library will support single-objective reinforcement learning, multi-objective reinforcement learning, supervised learning, and multi-objective supervised learning, all through a single, user-friendly interface.

+To do
+- Implement class called Function allowing to fit any multi-objective function by adding objectives.✅
+- Implement supervised example case on how to use function class ✅
+- Implement Reinforcement learning example for function ✅
+- Implement CompositeFunction class ✅
+- Implement reinforcement learning example for CompositeFunction class ✅
+- Implement the reporting module to visualize the found pareto front❌
+- Implement the dmn input and output layer to convert function from and to dmn❌
+- Setup pypi package, requirements file❌
+- Make unit tests❌
+- document classes in code❌